GoogleChrome/web.dev/src/site/content/en/blog/api-for-fast-beautiful-web-fonts/index.md

 - Delivered quickly
 - Easier for you to use

 For more information on Google Fonts, visit <a href="https://fonts.google.com/">fonts.google.com</a>.
-To learn more about our CSS API, please review our <a href="https://developers.google.com/fonts/">API Documentation</a>.
+To learn more about our CSS API, review our <a href="https://developers.google.com/fonts/">API Documentation</a>.

 ## Acknowledgements